Entity-to-Text based Data Augmentation for various Named Entity Recognition Tasks: Experiments and Analyses

 \subsection{Results and Analyses}

-Table \ref{tab:verification} shows the average F1 results on \textbf{three} runs.
-All backbone NER models gain F1 performance improvements from the augmented data when compared with the models that only use original training data, demonstrating the effectiveness of data augmentation approaches in the various NER subtasks.
-Surprisingly, ${\modelname}$ (None) outperforms the baseline methods by 0.26\% F1 performance among the backbone models, which shows that the generative models using a diversity beam search have sufficient capacity to generate high-quality augmented data.
+Table \ref{tab:verification} shows the average F1 results on three runs.
+All backbone NER models gain F1 performance improvements from the augmented data when compared with the models that only use original training data, demonstrating the effectiveness of data augmentation approaches in the various NER tasks.
+Surprisingly, ${\modelname}$ (None) outperforms the baseline methods by 0.11\% F1 performance among the backbone models, which shows that the generative models using a diversity beam search have sufficient capacity to generate high-quality augmented data.

 More specifically, for flat NER datasets, MELM is considered as the previous SOTA data augmentation approach.
-The proposed ${\modelname}$ (All) on average achieves 0.84\% higher in F1 among flat NER datasets and two backbone models.
-For nested/discontinuous NER datasets, MELM is, by design, incompatible to augment texts due to overlapping and discontinuous entity mentions.
-The Mention Replacement achieves the best performance among baselines. ${\modelname}$ (All) achieve an average 1.24\% F1 boost among nested/discontinuous NER datasets and three backbone models, which demonstrates that decoupling dependencies among entities is effective.
+The proposed ${\modelname}$ (All) on average achieves 0.23\% higher in F1 among flat NER datasets and two backbone models.
+For nested and discontinuous NER datasets, the label-wise token replacement method achieves the best performance among baselines. ${\modelname}$ (All) achieve an average 0.78\% F1 boost among nested and discontinuous NER datasets, which demonstrates that leveraging generative model to augment semantically coherent texts is effective.

-Among all NER datasets, ${\modelname}$ is undoubtedly capable of achieving state-of-the-art results.
-Except ${\modelname}$ (All), {\modelname} (Add) achieves the largest F1 performance gains of 0.88\%, 1.50\%, and 0.98\% on the unified MRC, Span and Seq2Seq frameworks, respectively.
+Among all NER datasets, ${\modelname}$ is undoubtedly capable of achieving state-of-the-art results (with student's T test $p<0.05$).
+Except ${\modelname}$ (All), {\modelname} (Add) achieves the largest F1 performance gains of 0.99\% and 0.76\% on the unified Seq2Seq and Word-Word frameworks, respectively.
 We attribute this delightful improvement of the ``Add'' operation to the additionally introduced knowledge: we add the entity from the training set with the same entity type.